DeBakey High School for Health Professions

 It has been named the number one public high school in Houston by the Houston Chronicle, the Houston Press, and Children at Risk and number 26 in best high schools in the United States by US News in 2013.
 DeBakey High School, which serves grades 9 through 12, is a part of the Houston Independent School District and is west of the Texas Medical Center.
 It is the only Houston magnet high school for health professions.
 The school was named after Michael E. DeBakey, a famous heart surgeon.
 DeBakey does not automatically take in students from the surrounding neighborhood; the surrounding neighborhood is zoned to Lamar High School.
 Nearly 1200 students take entrance exams for 200 to 300 spots each year.

 DeBakey was a 2018 recipient of the U.S. Department of Education's Blue Ribbon School of Excellence award.

+The school has a campus in Qatar.
+It is located in Al Messila, Doha, Qatar.
+The school offers a U.S. curriculum with a focus on science, mathematics, and medical science, preparing students for careers in medicine and science.